tosakakun/TwitCastingAPI/README.md

 ## Usage

-You have to generate your client id via [the Developer page](https://ssl.twitcasting.tv/developer.php)
+You have to generate your client id and set Callback URL via [the Developer page](https://ssl.twitcasting.tv/developer.php).

 ### Authentication
 Create an instance of TwitCastingAuth with your client ID and callback URL scheme.